Frequent questions around transcreation

-Over time I have addressed many questions asked by project managers at translation companies, by in-house translators at companies (large and small), and by freelance translators.
+Over time I have addressed many questions around “marketing translations” aka transcreations.
+The questions I receive typically come from corporate marketing managers, project managers at translation companies, in-house translators at companies large and small, and freelance translators.

-The following question is representative of issues that project managers at translation companies have reported:
+The following question is representative of issues that both project managers at translation companies and corporate marketing managers have reported:

 Question:

-“I recently had one of our freelance linguists translate a marketing text.
-The linguist sent me a normal translation, not really taking account of the marketing character.
-I did not have the budget nor the time to have it redone.
-How can I solve such dilemmas?”
+“We recently had one of our freelancers translate a marketing text.
+They submitted a normal translation, it was correct and all that but very literal and rather dull and clumsy, not at all what we needed.
+We did not have the budget nor the time to have it redone.
+How can we solve such dilemmas?”

 Answer: